UTXOnly/nostpy-relay/README.md

 ![Pylint_score](./pylint.svg)

-A purely Python, easy to deploy nostr relay using `asyncio` & `websockets` to serve Nostr clients

-## Description
+A containerized, fully Python-based Nostr relay designed for portability and ease of deployment.
+It leverages asyncio and websockets to efficiently serve Nostr clients, making it simple to deploy and manage across various environments.

 ![Image 2023-09-15 at 9 53 46 AM](https://github.com/UTXOnly/nost-py/assets/49233513/724cfbeb-03a0-4d10-b0d1-6b638ac153c4)

-A 100% containerized Python relay backed by a Postgres database, behind a NGINX reverse proxy.
-This has been tested on [Nostrudel](https://nostrudel.ninja/), [Iris.to](https://Iris.to) and [Snort.social](https://Snort.social, [Damus.io](https://damus.io/)) clients and works for the NIPS listed below.

-Numerous branches in development, trying to improve performance, reliability and ease of use.

 ### Requirements

 * Ubuntu 22.04 server (Will likely work on other versions but this is all that has been tested)
   * Both `arm64` and `amd64` supported
-* At least 2 GB of available RAM
+* At least 2 GB of available RAM (2 vCPU and 4GB RAM for heavy load)
 * Your own domain